TomasRoj/why-do-i-make/README.md

 # why-do-i-make
-Show others what were your reason to start being maker!
-Start by making pull request.
+Show others what were your reason to start being a maker!
+Start by making a pull request.
 Remake readme to add your name and your reason.
-Project started with inspiration form Prague Maker Faire 2019.
+Project started with inspiration from Prague Maker Faire 2019.

 # Why do I make?